peredaniel/DataSourceController/README.md

 init(sections: [Section], delegate: DataSourceControllerDelegate?)
 ```
 These initializers cover every possible situation that you may need:
+1. A single object to be listed with not header or footer.
-1. The objects to be listed are contained in an array and we require no header or footer.
+2. The objects to be listed are contained in an array and we require no header or footer.
+Using an array with a single object is equivalent to the previous case.
-2. We require a single section with either header, footer or both.
+3. We require a single section with either header, footer or both.
 We can also omit both, thus returning to the previous case.
-3. We require several sections in the order given by the array, with one or more having either header, footer or both.
+4. We require several sections in the order given by the array, with one or more having either header, footer or both.
 We can also omit all the headers and footers.

 *Note:* The `delegate` is optional and, in fact, can be omitted.
 It can also be assigned after the creation.
 We will describe it later.